cityofaustin/pypgrest/README.md

 >>> pgrest.upsert(payload)
 [{ "id" : 23, "cost" : "2.25", "name" : "al pastor", ... }, ... ]

+'''
-# you can inspect the `Requests` response object like so
+You can inspect the `Requests` response object like so:
+'''
 >>> pgrest.res.status_code
 201

+'''
+If results are paginated the client will continue to request until the specified limit (default 1000) is met.
+'''
+>>> pgrest.select(params={"limit" : 1000})
 ```

 ## License